-Asian shares mostly gain after Biden speaks with China’s Xi
+World shares mostly gain after Biden speaks with China’s Xi

 The Labor Department said Wednesday that U.S. consumer prices rose 0.3% in January, led by a surge in energy.
 It was the biggest monthly increase since July, but inflation over the past year has remained a modest 1.4%.
 Core inflation, which excludes volatile food and energy costs, is also up 1.4%, with core prices unchanged in January.

-Investors have started watching inflation metrics more closely as Democrats in Congress prepare to inject $1.9 trillion of stimulus into the economy.
+Investors are watching inflation metrics more closely as Democrats in Congress prepare to inject $1.9 trillion of stimulus into the economy.
 U.S. businesses are starting to reopen and millions of Americans are now vaccinated, meaning there could be a surge of economic activity that could drive prices higher.

-Cannabis stocks surged as members of the same online forum that hyped up GameStop, AMC Entertainment and other beaten-down companies in recent weeks began encouraging each other to snap up shares in marijuana companies.

-Canadian cannabis company Sundial Growers vaulted 78.8%.
-The stock is up more than 500% so far this year.
-Shares in Aphria and Tilray, Canadian companies that agreed to combine in December, also rose.
-Aphria gained 10.7%, adding to its 280% gain this year, while Tilray jumped 50.9%.
-It’s up more than 670% this year.

-Marijuana stocks had been surging before becoming the latest darling of online investors as more states moved last year to allow legal sales.
-The stocks are also benefiting from optimism that industry friendly legislation measures could become law under the Biden administration.
-Last week, Democratic leaders in the Senate reiterated their intention to move on comprehensive cannabis reform in the current legislative session.

-Shares in GameStop and AMC Entertainment, which have been recently pulling back sharply from their runup at the end of January, rose 1.8% and 5.5%, respectively.
+So far, much of the extra money being channeled into economies appears to be lodging in financial markets.

-In other trading Thursday, U.S. benchmark crude oil lost 32 cents to $58.36 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, U.S. benchmark crude oil lost 39 cents to $58.29 per barrel in electronic trading on the New York Mercantile Exchange.
 It picked up 32 cents to $58.68 on Wednesday.
-Brent, the international standard for pricing crude oil, declined 34 cents to $61.13 per barrel.
+Brent crude, the international standard for pricing, declined 39 cents to $61.08 per barrel.